SKPVenkataSDeepthi/Machine-Learning/Machine Learning Projects/Linear Regression Health Costs Calculator/README.md

+# Linear Regression Health Costs Calculator
-I have did this project as a part of FreeCodeCamp Machine Learning with Python course.

-In this challenge, I have predicted healthcare costs using a regression algorithm.

-A dataset was given that contains information about different people including their healthcare costs.
-I have used  the data to predict healthcare costs based on new data.
+This project was completed as part of a Machine Learning course.
+The objective is to predict healthcare costs using a regression algorithm.
+The dataset contains information about various individuals, including their healthcare costs.
+The challenge involves creating a model that predicts these costs based on new data.

-The first two cells of this notebook import libraries and the data.

-Then I made sure to convert categorical data to numbers.
-And used 80% of the data as the train_dataset and 20% of the data as the test_dataset.
+## Project Overview

+In this project, we use linear regression to predict healthcare expenses.
+The dataset is split into training and testing subsets, and the model is evaluated based on its ability to predict healthcare costs with a Mean Absolute Error (MAE) under $3500.

+## Instructions

+1. **Import Libraries and Data**: Import the necessary libraries and load the dataset into the environment.

+2. **Data Preprocessing**: Convert categorical data into numerical values.
+Split the dataset into training (80%) and testing (20%) subsets.

-Then as asked in the challenge I popped  off the "expenses" column from these datasets to create new datasets called train_labels and test_labels.
-And I have used these labels when training your model.
+3. **Label Extraction**: Remove the "expenses" column from the datasets to create `train_labels` and `test_labels`.
+These labels are used for training and evaluating the model.

-Now as next part of the challenge I have created a model and trained it with the train_dataset.
-And ran the final cell in this notebook to check your model.
-The final cell will use the unseen test_dataset to check how well the model generalizes.

-To pass the challenge, model.evaluate must return a Mean Absolute Error of under 3500.
-This means it predicts health care costs correctly within $3500.
+4. **Model Creation and Training**: Create a linear regression model and train it using the `train_dataset`.

+5. **Model Evaluation**: Evaluate the model using the test dataset.
+Ensure that the Mean Absolute Error (MAE) is under $3500.

+6. **Prediction and Visualization**: Use the model to predict healthcare expenses on the test dataset and visualize the results.

+## Files

+- `health_costs_calculator.ipynb`: Jupyter notebook containing the code for the project and instructions.

+## Requirements

+- Python
+- Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib (and any other dependencies required for data handling and visualization)

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+This project was part of a machine learning course focusing on Python.
+Special thanks to the course instructors for their guidance and support.